icopy-site/awesome-cn/docs/awesome/awesome-audit-algorithms.md

 ## Papers

 ### 2025
+- [Robust ML Auditing using Prior Knowledge](https://arxiv.org/pdf/2505.04796) - (ICML) *Formally establishes the conditions under which an auditor can prevent audit manipulations using prior knowledge about the ground truth.*
 - [CALM: Curiosity-Driven Auditing for Large Language Models](https://arxiv.org/abs/2501.02997) - (AAAI) *Auditing as a black-box optimization problem where the goal is to automatically uncover input-output pairs of the target LLMs that exhibit illegal, immoral, or unsafe behaviors.*
 - [Queries, Representation & Detection: The Next 100 Model Fingerprinting Schemes](https://arxiv.org/abs/2412.13021) - (AAAI) *Divides model fingerprinting into three core components, to identify ∼100 previously unexplored combinations of these and gain insights into their performance.*